appacademy/prep-work/coding-test-1/introduction-to-programming-1.md

 Save your program as `first_program.rb`.
 In the console, type in `ruby first_program.rb`.
 This will run the program you just wrote.
-Your program should print the "Hello world!".
+Your program should print "Hello world!".

 `puts` is one of the most basic Ruby commands (also called **methods**). `puts` tells Ruby to print out a **string**.
-A **string** is a sequence of letters.
+A **string** is a sequence of characters.
 Ruby strings have nothing to do with yarn; it's just a weird name.

 To write a string in your Ruby program, wrap it in quotation marks;